-Learn How To Remove Collections From Your Credit Report Canada
+Learn How To Remove Collections From Your Credit Report In Canada

 Collections on your credit history can hurt your credit score, making it more difficult to qualify for a car loan.
-Learn how to remove collections from credit reports in Canada.
+The good news is that you can remove them— it is a fairly common problem Canadians face.
+In this article, we explain how you can go about removing collections from your credit report altogether.

 IN THIS POST, WE COVER: